sbernauer/breakwater/README.md

 ```

 You can then watch the canvas at http://localhost:8080.
-The image also contains the VNC sink, use `-p 5900:5900 ... --enable-sink vnc --vnc-listen-address 0.0.0.0:5900` if you prefer a VNC client (both sinks can be enabled at the same time).
+The image also contains the VNC sink, use `-p 5900:5900 ... --enable-sink vnc` if you prefer a VNC client (both sinks can be enabled at the same time).

 If you want to permanently save statistics (to keep them between restarts) you can use the following command: